LovroG05/UniKlaud/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The goal of this project is to be able to join multiple online storages from diffrent or same providers and create one big storage space with a simulated filesystem
+The goal of this project is to be able to join multiple online storages from different or same providers and create one big storage space with a simulated filesystem

 <p align="right">(<a href="#top">back to top</a>)</p>